Online Notary in North Carolina

 • The electronic notarization session must be recorded by the electronic notary and securely stored in an electronic journal.

-• A jurat is when you swear or affirm in front of the notary that the contents of a document are truthful.
+• Jurats are sworn statements stating that you affirm, in front of the notary, that the contents of a document are truthful.

 How much does online notarization cost in North Carolina?